 “While some themes have continued their strong run, such as bitcoin represented by the Global X 21Shares Bitcoin ETF (EBTC) and mega-cap tech represented by the Global X FANG+ ETF (FANG), other themes have emerged.”

-“The Federal Reserve’s initial rate cut, along with dovish policies from other global central banks, has signalled the start of a monetary easing cycle, which historically has created a supportive environment for metals like gold and silver,” the investment strategist explained.
+“The Federal Reserve’s initial rate cut, along with dovish policies from other global central banks, has signalled the start of a monetary easing cycle, which historically has created a supportive environment for metals like gold and silver,” the investment strategist said.

 The robust performance of silver has been bolstered by rising industrial demand, supported in part by recent stimulus measures from China.